Hover over the number of a garden on the map and click to be taken to more information on that garden.

 The Knot Garden

-Hidden within the old castle walls and yew hedges is a startling little knot garden that evokes the elaborate style of gardens of the Elizabethan era.
-This small, cool and bright knot garden was created in 1995, incorporating a design taken from a dress pattern worn by Elizabeth 1 in a portrait that hangs in the Castle.
+Hidden within the old castle walls and yew hedges is a beautiful, intricate knot garden that evokes the elaborate style of gardens of the Elizabethan era.
+The garden was created in 1995, incorporating a design taken from a dress pattern worn by Elizabeth I in a portrait that hangs in the Castle exhibitions.

 Castle Ruins - The Banqueting Hall